lassalleloan/dns-black-hole/README.md

-  -f, --force                     Force the application to run, bypass any prior checking -p, --prune                     Remove all unused Docker data -w, --wipe                      Remove all Docker data -v, --verbosity (0 | 1 | 2)     Level of verbosity: no ouput, step information, interactive -h, --help                      Help on how to use this script
+  -f, --force                     Force the application to run, bypass any prior checking -p, --prune                     Remove all unused Docker data -w, --wipe                      Remove all Docker data -v, --verbosity (0 | 1 | 2)     Level of verbosity: no ouput, step information (default), all information -h, --help                      Help on how to use this script
 ```